The Differences Between the Leapfrog Hospital Safety Grade & Leapfrog Hospital Survey

 Web address: www.hospitalsafetygrade.org

-What it is: The Leapfrog Hospital Safety Grade is a composite score made up of 30 different, nationally-reported patient safety measures that indicate how well hospitals protect patients from preventable errors, injuries and infections.
+What it is: The Leapfrog Hospital Safety Grade is a composite score made up of up to 22 evidence-based measures of patient safety, including CMS Medicare PSI 90 Patient Safety and Adverse Events composite which includes 10 component measures, The Leapfrog Group calculated a numerical score for all eligible hospitals in the U.S. These national performance measures of patient safety indicate how well hospitals protect patients from preventable errors, injuries and infections.
 Grades are assigned to U.S. general hospitals twice annually, using a scoring algorithm to determine each hospital’s score as an A, B, C, D, or F letter grade.

 - critical access hospitals

 - specialty hospitals such as children’s hospitals or cancer hospitals